Wednesday, May 25, 2016

 The Mayan started out in 1927 as a legit house specializing in musicals.
 It later hosted many other types of legit productions and was occasionally a film house for specialized attractions, early "artie" product and, later, Spanish language films.
 It went to porno in the 60s and was reclaimed as a music club in the late 1980s.
 See the Mayan Theatre pages on the Los Angeles Theatres site for a photo tour.

-Near the end of the film, despite ongoing threats against her life, Huston decides to go to the Academy Awards as she's been nominated.
+Near the end of the film, despite ongoing threats against her life, Whitney decides to go to the Academy Awards as she's been nominated.
 For the exterior shots we're at the former Elks Lodge No. 99 at 607 Park View St., just west of MacArthur Park.
 It had been called the Park View Hotel, now it's called The MacArthur.
 The building was designed by Claud Beelman who did a few other little things around town including the Eastern Columbia Building and the 9th & Broadway Building.

 When we go inside for the Academy Awards we're at the Pantages Theatre, 5233 Hollywood Blvd.
-A clip of part of the scene at the Pantages is on YouTube.

-Another view of Costner offstage right.
+Another view offstage right.

 See the Pantages Theatre pages on the Los Angeles Theatres site for many views of this 1930 deco masterpiece designed by B. Marcus Priteca, who did many earlier houses for the circuit.
 It's now the home of Broadway shows for the Nederlander Organization.